-This procedure is now the number one Bariatric procedure in the world.
+This procedure is now the number one Bariatric procedure in the world, with an average EWL of 60 – 70%.
 Other names for this operation are vertical sleeve gastrectomy (VSG) or gastric sleeve resection of the stomach.
 It originated as part of another surgical procedure, called a biliopancreatic diversion with duodenal switch, where the sleeve resection was performed first as part of this procedure.
 Gradually it became clear that, for a number of clients, this first procedure was in itself sufficient, and so this procedure has been launched independently.
 This procedure was finally adopted in 2008 and has been recognized as a fully-fledged operation.

 It consists of the complete longitudinal division of the stomach line beginning about 5 cm from the pylorus and proceeding to the Angle of His, then the separated part of the resected stomach is removed.
 It is a restrictive operation, preventing the stomach from receiving large portions of food.
 The removal of gastric fundus reduces levels of the hormone ghrelin, which is released precisely in this area.
 This hormone is responsible for hunger and following the surgery, clients consistently indicate significantly lower feelings of hunger, which positively affects food intake.
 This favourable metabolic effect is probably also involved in changes in the duodenal secretion of hormones, especially GLP-1, having a positive effect on insulin resistance.